 If your nearest general hospital is Queen Alexandra Portsmouth, Winchester, Salisbury, Frimley Park, Basingstoke, Bournemouth, Guildford or in London, you should contact your local hospital first as they have emergency departments.
 Many also have on-call specialist eye doctors available for emergencies 24 hours a day.

-If you are unsure or if you do not meet the criteria of an eye emergency, you are required to call our telephone triage line (023 8120 6592) which is available 8am to 7pm, everyday.
+If you are unsure or if you do not meet the criteria of an eye emergency, you are required to call our telephone triage line (023 8120 6592) which is available 8am to 7.30pm weekdays, and 8am to 6pm on weekends and bank holidays.

 We will advise as to whether you need to attend our department or if we can help you over the phone.